HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

           ## make a test directory to hold some tes files
           makedirs(temp_filepath,exist_ok=True)
-          ## check if we have enough room on the partition
-          file = 'statvfs.py'
 ```

 check free space on the temp holding dir